persado/persado.github.io/_posts/2019-12-17-engineering-job-ladder.md

           <h3>Role Highlights</h3>
           <ul>
             <li>You contribute to resolving issues that have defined solutions, while learning how services should be operated sustainably, reliably and efficiently.</li>
-            <li>You take direction from your team to automate and understand the systems.</li>
+            <li>You take specific direction from your teammates to understand the systems in scope for your team and to contribute to the team's maintenance and automation efforts.</li>
-            <li>You work within the scope of your team with specific guidance from your team lead.</li>
           </ul>
           <h3>Domain Expertise</h3>
           <ul>